typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

     -   **BLOCKER:**  currently only supports a single version of TypeScript at a time.
 While the author is [interested][tsd-versions] in supporting multiple versions, it is not currently possible.

-- [`expect-type`][expect-type] -- a library with a variety of type assertions, inspired by Jest's matchers but tailored to types and with no runtime implementation.
+- [`expect-type`][expect-type]—a library with a variety of type assertions, inspired by Jest's matchers but tailored to types and with no runtime implementation.
 Like `tsd`, it is implemented as a series of function types which can be imported, and accordingly it has excellent editor integration.
 However, unlike `tsd`, it does *not* use the compiler API.
 Instead,  It is robust enough to catch all the varieties of breaking type changes.
 The risks with expect-type are:

     -   It currently has a single maintainer, and relatively few users.